ReactiveX/RxJava/README.md

 flow.subscribe(System.out::println)
 ````

-This is when the **subscription side-effects** are triggered (see `doOnSubscribe`).
+This is when the **subscription side effects** are triggered (see `doOnSubscribe`).
 Some sources block or start emitting items right away in this state.

 #### Runtime